SMRain10/ml-lab0/README.md

 The goal of this lab is to review the numpy-pandas-matplotlib/seaborn toolchain.

-You will practice loading data from file, manupulating the data in pandas `DataFrame`, inspect data in pandas `DataFrame` and visualize data with pandas, matplotlib and seaborn libraries.
+You will practice loading data from file, manipulating the data in pandas `DataFrame`, inspect data in pandas `DataFrame` and visualize data with pandas, matplotlib and seaborn libraries.

 ## What to do
 1. Review: